button-inc/terraform-eks-tools/README.md

   - see https://kubernetes.io/docs/tasks/debug-application-cluster/resource-metrics-pipeline/
   - see https://docs.aws.amazon.com/eks/latest/userguide/vertical-pod-autoscaler.html

+- `Cluster Namespaces`: This module can create k8s namespaces on the cluster.

 ## Assumptions

 - You have created an `OpenID Connect (OIDC) identity provider` for the EKS cluster.